Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 ### Group A and Group B Prizes

+!!! info "Prizes and recognition — updates in progress"
+    For the current competition cycle, prizes are being actively reworked and improved.
+In addition to the SPE/IADC paper publication opportunity described here, we plan to include additional forms of recognition, contingent on available budget.
+More updates to come.

 1. The program committee of the Drilling Conference awarded the Drillbotics subcommittee a permanent slot[^3] in one of the drilling sessions at the conference.
 As per SPE’s customary procedures, the